 EcoMarines offers a free primary program for schools based in Queensland.
 We focus on restoring waterways from our mighty inland rivers to our magnificent coastal waters and protecting their eco-systems and the wildlife that depend on them.

 Each school appoints an EcoMarines teacher and four student ambassadors to lead environmental projects and activities within the school and local environment.

-We provide challenge ideas and resources to inspire the ambassadors to run engaging initiatives within the school and community.
+We provide resources to inspire the ambassadors to run engaging initiatives within the school and community.

-There are also many opportunities for ambassadors and teachers to attend events and network with other schools and community members.
+There are also opportunities for ambassadors and teachers to attend events and to network with other schools and community members.

 To learn more about the great efforts of our schools, you can download a copy of our latest yearbook below.

 "Through participation in this program I have seen my students grow both socially and academically and engage with the world around them.
 They have become environmentally aware, socially responsible and have grown in confidence.
 I would highly recommend this program to other schools."

 Dawn Clark, Teacher at Park Lake State School